TeleAI-mcp/auto-task-manager-c203/README.md

-# auto-task-manager-c203
+# Auto Task Manager C203

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.